James H. Weingarten

 F +1 202.263.7586

-James H. Weingarten is a partner in the Washington, DC office of Milbank and a member of the firm’s Litigation & Arbitration Group.
+James H. Weingarten is a partner in the Washington, DC office of Milbank LLP and a member of the firm’s Litigation & Arbitration Group.

 Primary Focus & Experience